• Skip to primary navigation

 Use your muscles to squeeze as hard as possible to get as much excess liquid out of the mixture.
 Place the potato-onion mixture in a separate, clean bowl.

 Now take a look at the bowl with the reserved liquid.
 If you pour out and discard the top of the mixture, you’ll see some white starchy liquid left behind.
 This is the potato starch that separated from the liquid.
 It works as a great binder to your latkes and will make them crispier, too.
-Use a silicone scraper tool to gather up the potato starch and add it back into your potato-onion mixture.
+Use a spatula to gather up the potato starch and add it back into your potato-onion mixture.
 This step is completely optional.

 Latke potato starch